immcantation/shazam/docs/topics/observedMutations.md

 FWR2 and FWR3 of the V-segment.
 + `OBSERVED_FWR_S`:  number of silent mutations in FWR1, FWR2 and
 FWR3 of the V-segment.

+If `frequency=TRUE`, R and S mutation frequencies are calculated over the number of non-N positions in the speficied regions.

++ `MU_FREQ_CDR_R`:  frequency of replacement mutations in CDR1 and
+CDR2 of the V-segment.
++ `MU_FREQ_CDR_S`:  frequency of silent mutations in CDR1 and CDR2
+of the V-segment.
++ `MU_FREQ_FWR_R`:  frequency of replacement mutations in FWR1,
+FWR2 and FWR3 of the V-segment.
++ `MU_FREQ_FWR_S`:  frequency of silent mutations in FWR1, FWR2 and
+FWR3 of the V-segment.

+If `frequency=TRUE` and `combine=TRUE`, the mutations and non-N positions are aggregated and a single `MU_FREQ` value is returned

++ `MU_FREQ`:  frequency of replacement and silent mutations in the specified region